OpenBW/BWAPI4J/README.md

 # BWAPI4J

-This is a Java wrapper for [BWAPI 4.2.0](https://github.com/bwapi/bwapi/).
+This is a Java wrapper for [BWAPI](https://github.com/bwapi/bwapi/).
 It is intended to replace older projects such as BWMirror and JNIBWAPI.

 BWAPI4J is compatible with the official BW 1.16.1 on Windows as well as OpenBW on Windows or Linux.